jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 immediately explodes, as if it had the **Explodes** special rule with the following profile:
 `Roll: 1+ Range: 6" Strength: 4 AP: 0 Qualities: This explosion affects only non-MOKHOR and non-C'TAN SHARD units.` This is in addition to the unit's usual **Explodes** special rule (if any).
 Then, place a marker within 1/2" of this unit.
-From the end of this phase, until the end of the same phase on the next battle round, the area within 6" of the marker counts as difficult terrain.
+From the end of this phase, until the end of the same phase on the next battle round, the area within 3" of the marker counts as difficult ground.
 This unit must be removed from the battlefield during the next Remove Casualties step (it cannot be kept by effect of Reanimation Protocols or equivalent rules).
   - **\[Relic] Entropy Sphere:** Equip to a MOKHOR CHARACTER.
 The Entropy Sphere is a ranged weapon with the profile given below.